-The small city of Cartago, less than 30 miles (48 kilometers) from San José, was established by the Spanish in 1563.
+The small city of Cartago, less than 30 miles (48 kilometers) from the capital city of San José, was established by the Spanish in 1563.
 For the next 200 years or so it served as the very first capital of Costa Rica until Irazú Volcano erupted and destroyed most of the city.
 What remained was ultimately wiped out by two massive earthquakes.
 Cartago was eventually rebuilt though, sadly, not in its original Colonial style.
 It’s now a base for travel to nearby Irazú Volcano National Park, Turrialba Volcano National Park, and the Guayabo archaeological site.

-Cartago’s Our Lady of the Angels Basilica (Basílica de Nuestra Señora de los Ángeles in Spanish) retains some Colonial architecture mixed with 19th century Byzantine style and various other types of architecture that were employed during numerous reconstructions of the church which has been repeatedly damaged by eruptions and earthquakes.
+Cartago’s Our Lady of the Angels Basilica (Basílica de Nuestra Señora de los Ángeles in Spanish) retains some Colonial architecture mixed with 19th-century Byzantine style and various other types of architecture that were employed during numerous reconstructions of the church which has been repeatedly damaged by eruptions and earthquakes.
 The result is a kind of religious M.C.
 Escher effect.

 The miracle of the black Madonna

 The basilica was built because of La Negrita (the Black Madonna), a small, dark stone figure said to have been discovered by an indigenous girl in 1635.
 When she tried to take the figure with her it repeatedly found its way back to where it was found so they built the basilica on the spot.
 You can see La Negrita on a gold platform near the main altar of the basilica.

 In 1824 La Negrita was declared Costa Rica’s patron Virgin and people still travel to the basilica seeking her healing powers.
 A museum in the crypt below the church is filled with votives (or milagros in Spanish) which are tiny charm-like representations of ailments (hearts, legs, etc) left by those seeking La Negrita’s help.